Alemayoh/Alemayoh.github.io/Lab3  Lab exprience.md

 # Alemayoh.github.io

-#press Edit to see in good format.
+#press Edit to see answers in a good format:

 Questions:-
     a.
 Is the lab completed?
 Or what percent of the lab is completed?